Mixed Logit Models and Network Formation: Literature Review

 Most studies in the network-formation literature that have used DC models have focused on the MNL model.
-We argue in Section \ref{subsec:LimitationsMNL} that the standard MNL model has several limitations when studying network formation.
-We then argue in Section \ref{subsec:Repeated-Choice-Model} that the RC model, which is also a DC model, has several desirable features that helps one to overcome the aforementioned limitations.
-In principle, other extensions of the MNL model may also overcome some of these limitations. {For example, recent extensions of the MNL model allow the set of alternatives to influence an individual's `preferences' \cite{tomlinson2020learning,tomlinson2021choice}.} However, to the best of our knowledge, these extensions have not been applied to study network formation in a way that overcomes the limitations that we highlight.
+In Section \ref{subsec:LimitationsMNL}, we argue that the standard MNL model has several limitations when studying network formation.
+We then argue in Section \ref{subsec:Repeated-Choice-Model} that the RC model, which is also a DC model, has several desirable features that helps overcome the aforementioned limitations.
+In principle, other extensions of the MNL model may also overcome some of these limitations.
+For example, recent extensions of the MNL model allow the set of alternatives to influence an individual's preferences \cite{tomlinson2020learning,tomlinson2021choice}.
+However, to the best of our knowledge, these extensions have not been applied to study network formation in a way that overcomes the limitations that we highlight.

-An important difference between the MNL and RC models is that the parameters of the RC model are unbiased when node preferences are either heterogeneous or homogeneous, whereas the parameters of the MNL model are unbiased only when the preferences are homogeneous.
-We illustrate this difference using {a set} of synthetic networks.
-Graham \cite{graham2014a} studied heterogeneity in network formation using fixed effects.\footnote{In the context of network formation, `fixed effects' refer to an individual's specific propensity to form an edge that is invariant across time.
+An important difference between the RC and MNL models is that the parameters of the RC model are unbiased when node preferences are either heterogeneous or homogeneous, whereas the parameters of the MNL model are unbiased only when the preferences are homogeneous.
+We illustrate this difference using a set of synthetic networks.
+Graham \cite{graham2014a} studied heterogeneity in network formation using fixed effects.\footnote{In the context of network formation, `fixed effects' refer to an individual's specific propensity to form an edge that does not change with time.
 See Wooldridge \cite{wooldridge2016introductory} for a detailed treatment of fixed effects.} We use the RC model to study heterogeneity in edge formation that may arise due to heterogeneity in preferences.